Student Services & Facilities

-The 152,000 square foot facility covers three floors housing: four basketball/volleyball courts; five racquetball courts (one of which can be converted to squash and four for walleyball); four aerobics studios; one performance studio on RB court 5; 18,000 square feet of weight and cardio-fitness areas and iron cave; a game room; an aquatics center with both lap and leisure components; a multi-purpose court used for indoor soccer, floor hockey, indoor flag football and badminton; an indoor track; and a climbing and bouldering wall.
+The 152,000 square foot facility covers three floors housing: four basketball/volleyball courts; four racquetball courts (one of which can be converted to squash and three for walleyball); four aerobics studios (one dedicated to F45 - Functional Training); Studio V - functional fitness area; 18,000 square feet of weight and cardio-fitness areas and iron cave; a game room; an aquatics center with both lap and leisure components; a multi-purpose court used for indoor soccer, floor hockey, and badminton; an indoor track; and a climbing and bouldering wall.
 University Recreation is also responsible for the scheduling of the Campus Green and the full operation of the Intramural and Club Sports Field on the north side of campus.

 The Aquatic Center housed within the Campus Recreation Center provides a place for members to swim laps as well as meet their leisure aquatic needs by swimming laps, floating through the river or taking a dip in the hot tub.
-In addition, the aquatics program offers swim classes, private lessons, life-guarding certifications WSI (Water Safety Instructor) classes, and pool parties for special events.
-For questions about pool party requests and/or other pool activities, please visit our website www.uab.edu/students/universityrecreation/.
+In addition, the aquatics program offers group swim classes, private lessons, lifeguarding certifications WSI (Water Safety Instructor) classes, and pool parties for special events.
+For details about pool party requests and/or other pool activities, please visit our website.

-The Fitness and Wellness programs offered at the UAB Campus Recreation Center range from traditional Ufit classes and F45 classes to personal training packages to campus rec kitchen and wellness massage services.
-For more information on all of our fitness and wellness services or to schedule an appointment today, please contact firstname.lastname@example.org.
+The Fitness and Wellness programs offered at the UAB Campus Recreation Center range from traditional Ufit (Group Exercise) classes and F45 classes to personal training packages to campus rec kitchen and wellness massage services.
+For more information on all of our fitness and wellness services or to schedule an appointment today, check out our FitWell page.

 Ufit classes are FREE to anyone with an active CRCT membership.
 Feel free to drop in any time or day of the week to participate in the wide variety of classes available!
-Instructional classes are offered throughout the year and provide anyone pre-registered with a more advanced learning experience.
-If you are interested in participating in any of the F45 classes please register at our Membership desk.
+If you are interested in participating in any of the F45 classes please register on our Mobile App.